cardonabits/haxo-hw/docs/development.md

     # for Linux formatted drive
     echo '/dev/sda1       /media/usb        ext4    defaults,nofail        0 2' >> /etc/fstab
     ```

+    Gotcha: If you created the USB partition with e2fsck 1.47, you might encounter [this problem](https://github.com/NixOS/nixpkgs/issues/229450#issuecomment-1616324269).
+Avoid it by creating your partition from Raspberry Pi (e.g. `sudo mkfs -t ext4 /dev/sda1`)

-11. [If using VSCode] Connect via VSCode over ssh to target.
+13. [If using VSCode] Connect via VSCode over ssh to target.
 This will create folder `/home/pi/.vscode-server`.
 Move that folder to `/media/usb/`

-12. [If using VSCode] Symlink `.vscode-server` directory to USB drive.
+14. [If using VSCode] Symlink `.vscode-server` directory to USB drive.
     ```
     ln -sf /media/usb/.vscode-server /home/pi
     ```
     (This is a workaround for VSCode [issue that requires a writable directory under the user's home directory](https://github.com/microsoft/vscode-remote-release/issues/472)).

-13. [Highly recommended] Make SD Card read-only
+15. [Highly recommended] Make SD Card read-only

     The SD Card may get corrupted if the Raspberry PI is unplugged while a
     write operation is in progress.
 In normal operation, one cannot know if a